-Robert Pattinson Is the New Batman
+Robert Pattinson Is The New Batman

 Reeves said in a 2017 interview with The Hollywood Reporter that he saw the film as “an almost noir-driven detective version of Batman,” although now that two years have passed it’s unclear if that’s still the plan.

 The announcement of the new Batman film comes at a time of flux for the DCEU franchise.
-The last two releases, 2018’s Aquaman and 2019’s Shazam, were both hits, and both departures from the tone of the earlier films- Man of Steel, Batman v.
-Superman, and Justice League – that were directed by Zack Snyder.
+The last two releases, 2018’s Aquaman and 2019’s Shazam, were both hits, and both departures from the tone of the earlier films: Man of Steel, Batman v.
+Superman, and Justice League, which were directed by Zack Snyder.

-Also coming up in the DC Films series are Joker, with Joaquin Phoenix, which arrives this October, followed by Birds of Prey in early 2020, the sequel Wonder Woman 1984 in June 2020, as well as another untitled release in April 2020.
-A sequel to Suicide Squad is set to follow in 2021, with a sequel to Aquaman with a scheduled release date in 2022.
+Also coming up in the DC Extended Universe film series are Joker, with Joaquin Phoenix, which arrives this October, followed by Birds of Prey in early 2020, the Wonder Woman sequel, Wonder Woman 1984, in June of 2020, as well as another untitled release in April of 2020.
+A sequel to Suicide Squad is set to follow in 2021, with a sequel to Aquaman scheduled to release in 2022.